RedHatInsights/insights-data-schemas/docs/internal_data_pipeline.md

 SQS listener service listens to notifications sent to AWS SQS (Simple Queue Service) about new files in the S3 bucket.
-It sends a message with S3 path of the file to `XXX-archive-new` (where `XXX` needs to be changed to `prod` etc.)
-Kafka topic for every new file in S3.
+It sends a message with S3 path of the file to `[qa|prod]-archive-new` Kafka topic for every new file in S3.

-Multiplexor Service downloads every archive specified by the path from `XXX-archive-new` (where `XXX` needs to be replaced by environment, for example `prod`) Kafka topic, and checks if it is an Insights Operator archive or an Openshift Lightspeed one.
-Those archives will be published respectively into `XXX-io-archive-new` and `XXX-ols-archive-new` (where `XXX` needs to be replaced by the environment, for example `prod`) Kafka topics.
+Multiplexor Service downloads every archive specified by the path from `[qa|prod]-archive-new` Kafka topic, and checks if it is an Insights Operator archive or an Openshift Lightspeed one.
+Those archives will be published respectively into `[qa|prod]-io-archive-new` and `[qa|prod]-ols-archive-new` Kafka topics.

-Archive Sync Service synchronizes every new archive by reading the related information from `XXX-io-archive-new` (where `XXX` needs to be replaced by environment, for example `prod`) Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
-Information about synchronized archive and its metadata are sent to `XXX-archive-synced` Kafka topic.
+Archive Sync Service synchronizes every new archive by reading the related information from `[qa|prod]-io-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
+Information about synchronized archive and its metadata are sent to `[qa|prod]-archive-synced` Kafka topic.

-Archive Sync OLS Service synchorizes every new archive by reading the related information from `XXX-ols-archive-new` (where `XXX` needs to be replaced by environment, for example `prod`) Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
+Archive Sync OLS Service synchorizes every new archive by reading the related information from `[qa|prod]-ols-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
 The bucket where the Openshift Lightspeed archives are stored is different from the Insights Operator ones.

 Rules Service runs rules for all archives synced in DataHub (Ceph) bucket.
-It reads messages from `XXX-archive-synced` Kafka topic to know about incoming archives in Ceph and it will download the archive from DataHub (Ceph) bucket.
-The result of the applied rules is sent to `XXX-insights-rules-results` Kafka topic.
+It reads messages from `[qa|prod]-archive-synced` Kafka topic to know about incoming archives in Ceph and it will download the archive from DataHub (Ceph) bucket.
+The result of the applied rules is sent to `[qa|prod]-insights-rules-results` Kafka topic.

-Rules Uploader Service writes the results published in the `XXX-insights-rules-results` into a JSON file and uploads it to DataHub (Ceph) bucket.
+Rules Uploader Service writes the results published in the `[qa|prod]-insights-rules-results` into a JSON file and uploads it to DataHub (Ceph) bucket.

-Parquet Factory is a program that can read data from `XXX-insights-rules-results` Kafka topic, aggregate the data received from it and generate a set of Parquet files with the aggregated data, storing them in a selected S3 or Ceph bucket.
+Parquet Factory is a program that can read data from `[qa|prod]-insights-rules-results` Kafka topic, aggregate the data received from it and generate a set of Parquet files with the aggregated data, storing them in a selected S3 or Ceph bucket.
 It is used to generate different data aggregations in the CCX Internal Data Pipeline,